Logiqx/gps-details/docs/articles/9-garmin/README.md

 **Size**

 - 47 x 47 x 14.5 mm
-- 33 mm (1.3″) MIP display, 260 x 260 pixels
+- 33 mm (1.3″) display, 260 x 260 pixels

 **Battery**

-- Smartwatch: Up to 18 days / 22 days with solar
+- Smartwatch mode: Up to 18 days / 22 days with solar
-- All Satellite Systems: Up to 40 hours / 48 hours with solar
+- All systems GNSS mode: Up to 40 hours / 48 hours with solar
-- All Satellite Systems + Multi-band: Up to 23 hours / 26 hours with solar
+- All systems GNSS mode + multi-band: Up to 23 hours / 26 hours with solar

 **Links**